Page 5 August 2018 – LOGO.

 The work of the CAAC in respect of community led Conservation Area re-appraisals began to identify certain views which were important to the town but not directly within Conservation Areas and which were not otherwise sufficiently valued or protected.
 This led to discussions between Reading Borough Council and the CAAC about carrying out a Views study to raise awareness of the merits of these views to inform future decision making.
 These discussions coincided with the start of the preparation of the new Reading Local Plan.

 A number of potential views were put forward by the CAAC and considered by RBC.
 The Planning Policy team came to the view that a new policy ‘EN5 PROTECTION OF SIGNIFICANT VIEWS WITH HERITAGE INTEREST’ was justified.
 The CAAC agreed to provide a study of each of the views that were selected to provide a basis of evidence and analysis.
-The initial report was submitted in January 2018, after taking into account feedback from RBC the final version, in the book below, was submitted in March 2018.
-The studies have fed into, and are supporting, the Draft Local Plan.
+The initial report was submitted in January 2018, after taking into account feedback from RBC the final version, which may be seen in the flip book below, was submitted in March 2018.
+The studies have fed into, and are supporting, the finally agreed Local Plan.